Key information

 ---|---|

-High-dividend shares are a source of recurring income, but their importance is often underestimated.
-In the long term, dividends are often the strongest contributor to share performance, because reinvested dividends benefit from the compound interest effect.
-For this reason, shares with above-average dividend yields are favoured in DJE - Dividende & Substanz.
-However, the decisive factor is not the amount, but above all a stable, ideally rising dividend payment.
-A low payout ratio helps here.
-Analyses have shown that high-dividend stocks can be more robust in difficult market phases than low-dividend stocks, as a dividend can act as a buffer to cushion temporary price losses.
-After all, good substance and balance sheet quality as well as a high dividend yield with an earnings situation that is as secure as possible increase the chance of sustained investment success.
-The stock selection aims at an above-average dividend yield relative to the market.
+High-dividend stocks are a source of recurring income, but their importance is often underestimated.
+In the long term, dividends often make the biggest contribution to share performance, as reinvested dividends benefit from the compound interest effect.
+This is why stocks with above-average dividend yields are preferred in DJE - Dividende & Substanz.
+However, the decisive factor here is not the amount, but above all a stable, ideally increasing dividend payment.
+A low payout ratio also helps.
+Analyses have shown that high-dividend stocks can be more robust in difficult market phases than low-dividend stocks, as dividends can act as a buffer to mitigate temporary price losses.
+This is because good value and balance sheet quality as well as a high dividend yields, together with an earnings situation hedged as far as possible, increase the chance of sustained investment success.
+The stock selection aims for an above-average dividend yield relative to the market.
 However, the fund may also include stocks that do not currently pay a dividend.

 Chances